usdigitalresponse/univaf/docs/incidents/2021-06-28--external-id-migration.md

     -   Add integration tests that exercise common loader/server interactions.
     -   More carefully test and review code before deploy.
     -   More closely monitor for errors after deploy.
+    -   Lower cutoffs in Sentry for API errors to alert us more quickly and reliably about errors.

 ## Responders